 Problems arose pretty early on, however.
 The North West Company’s rival?
 Hudson’s Bay Company.
 The two companies would often set up their posts within close proximity to antagonize each other, and their rivalry led to physical clashes with the local First Nations people, the Dunne-za, and each other, in which lives were lost on both sides.
 Things escalated to the point where the two companies would sink each other’s fur-laden canoes to try to put each other out of business.
 Hardcore.

 Eventually NWC and HBC realized they had to come to some sort of agreement.
 So, in 1821 the two companies merged.
-The entire sordid history is too much to go into here, but to read more on the events that led to the merger, check out the HBC Heritage website.
-But, long story short: the new company became the most powerful fur trade company in the world.
+Long story short: the new company became the most powerful fur trade company in the world.

 HBC’s monopoly on the local fur trade meant they could increase prices anytime they wanted, plus they reduced the credit they awarded to the local Dunne-za people.
 Eventually, the fur-bearing animals in the area became over-hunted, and epidemics of scarlet fever, influenza, measles, whooping cough, and other maladies killed countless First Nations people.
 In 1860 HBC’s fur trade monopoly came to an end with independent free traders who provided direct competition.